garciaalvaro/post-meta-controls/README.txt

 = Setting - Checkbox =

-The following are all the available options for a **Setting - Checkbox**.
+The following are all available options for a **Setting - Checkbox**.

 	$checkbox = array(
 		'type'            => 'checkbox', // Required.